maulikdave-fh/notes/agile/README.md

 # Important Terms & Concepts
 ## Project
-A temporary endeavor that produces a unique product, service, or result.
+<span style="color:yellow">A temporary endeavor that produces a unique product, service, or result.
 Has definite beginning and ending.
 Can be part of a large program / portfolio.
-Projects enable changes.
+Projects enable changes.</span>

 ## Project Management
 Application of knowledge, tools, skills, and techniques to satisfy project requirements.

 ## Program Management
-Group of related projects managed in a coordinated way to obtain benefits and control not available from managing them individually
+<span style="color:yellow">Group of related projects managed in a coordinated way to obtain benefits and control not available from managing them individually</span>

 ## Portfolio Management
-A collection of projects, programs, subsidiary portfolios, and operations managed as a group to achieve strategic (long term) objectives.
+<span style="color:yellow">A collection of projects, programs, subsidiary portfolios, and operations managed as a group to achieve strategic (long term) objectives.</span>

 ## Stakeholders
 Individuals, group, or organization that may affect, be affected, or perceive to be affected by the project.
 Examples; Customer, Project Team, Project Sponsor.